fcosrno/sift/README.md

 Take a look at the [CHANGELOG](https://github.com/fcosrno/sift/blob/master/CHANGELOG.md) for completed tasks.

+###[0.2.6]
+- When clicking on "Selected only" scroll lists window to top
+- Button to refresh list

 ###[0.3.0]
 - Add testing
-- When clicking on "Selected only" scroll lists window to top

 ### [x.x.x]
+- Allow triggering the list refresh behavior outside scope
 - Allow user to modify HTML markup
 - Provide a lazy loading solution for long items (>2k?)
 - Allow user to define loading technique: all or lazy